 Still ringing in my ears is the unexpected phrase we heard constantly: you are most welcome here.
 With the Kula team graciously serving as our tour guides, American-born Kula Founder Sarah told us she feels more at home in Rwanda than anywhere else in the world; its welcoming nature must play a part in her sense of belonging.
 I felt it too.
 I felt accepted for who I am by the people here.
 I felt desire to be known and understood, even as a foreigner.

 On a tour of Kigali, streets buzzed with motos (motorcycle taxis) in every direction.
 We were pointedly routed by the capital city’s new state-of-the-art convention center, lit in the nation’s colors of blue, yellow and green (and where Ne-Yo was soon to perform).
-Anticipating our love for coffee, the Kula team took us to Question Coffee, a specialty coffee shop serving the finest Rwandan coffee, many of the bean selections produced by women.
-(Kula also buys green coffee from the farmers it supports and roasts, packages and sells it in the United States.
-This gives them a reliable income stream from which to operate the nonprofit.)
+Anticipating our love for amazing coffee, the Kula team took us to Question Coffee, a specialty coffee shop serving the finest Rwandan coffee choices.
+In this region with many coffee farming villages, many of the prepared coffee beans are produced by women.
+(Kula also buys green coffee from the coffee farming communities it supports and roasts, packages and sells it in the United States.
+Each cup of coffee supports their efforts and gives them a reliable income stream from which to operate the nonprofit.)

 Rwanda’s next generation is filled with hope